-The Options Program is a yearlong course where selected students have the opportunity to work with the students enrolled in the options program.
-The peer mentors act as academic role models, working with the Options students to create positive study skills.
-They assist in one-to-one tutoring and accompany the Options students to their classes.
-These mentors also help facilitate social participation by eating with the students at lunch and attending school functions with them.
-The options program is not only beneficial to its students, but to its peer mentors as well.
-It teaches the mentors qualities you can’t learn from a book: patience, character, tolerance, compassion, and respect.
-Living out these values encourages the rest of their student body to follow the example that the Option Program sets.
-Applying these traits prepares the mentors and the CCHS student body for a world beyond high school.
+The Options Program is not only beneficial to its students, but to its peer mentors as well.
+It teaches the mentors qualities that can’t be learned from a book: patience, character, tolerance, compassion and respect.
+Living out these values encourages the rest of the student body to follow the example that the Option Program sets.
+Applying these traits prepares mentors and the Cathedral Catholic High School student body for a world beyond high school.

 Students must demonstrate:

-- The desire to grow closer to God by taking part in spiritual opportunities provided by school.
+- The desire to grow closer to God by taking part in spiritual opportunities provided by the school

-- A willingness and ability to participate in the rights and responsibilities of students as stated in the CCHS handbook.
+- A willingness and ability to participate in the rights and responsibilities of students as stated in the Cathedral Catholic High School handbook

-- Minimum level of academic achievement, which indicates success in past learning environments.
+- A minimum level of academic achievement, which indicates success in past learning environments

 - Ability to independently perform all activities of daily living, such as toileting, dressing, washing, etc.